Qatari club agrees to let Xavi become Barcelona coach

 But Xavi will arrive with no experience coaching in a major league and will face the same daunting challenge that led to Koeman’s downfall: Barcelona is no longer the Barcelona he left behind as a player.

-The team’s depleted finances have stripped it of former teammate Lionel Messi and other top players like Antoine Griezmann and Luis Suárez.
+The team’s depleted finances have stripped it of Messi and other top players like Antoine Griezmann and Luis Suárez, and limited it to signing free agents in the offseason.

 Xavi will inherit a team that is struggling in the Spanish league and has yet to guarantee that it will get through the group stage of the Champions League.